 About

-Rainfall to Groundwater is a (mostly) online community learning & collaboration program founded by Verna Jigour, PhD.
-Occasional live connections are part of the intent.
+Rainfall to Groundwater is a (mostly) online community learning & collaboration effort by Verna Jigour, PhD – TBD

 Vision